-If you prune these spring bloomers in fall or winter you'll remove the flower buds and won't have flowers that year.
+- If you prune these spring bloomers in fall or winter you'll remove the flower buds.
+Them, you won't have flowers that year.
 The plants will be just fine, but you’ll miss a year of blooms (insert sad emoji).

-Most of these plants don't need heavy pruning every year, just some selective thinning of branches to give them a nice shape and dead-heading spent blooms.
+- Most of these plants don't need heavy pruning every year.
+They just need some selective thinning of branches to give them a nice shape and dead-heading spent blooms.

 How to Prune Hydrangeas

-Mophead hydrangea (Hydrangea macrophylla –the ones with big blue or pink mophead flowers), Oakleaf hydrangeas (Hydrangea quercifolia), and Hydrangea aspera all bloom on old wood meaning they set next years flowers on stems produced during the previous summer.
+- Mophead hydrangea (Hydrangea macrophylla –the ones with big blue or pink mophead flowers).
+Oakleaf hydrangeas (Hydrangea quercifolia).
+And, Hydrangea aspera all bloom on old wood.
+This means they set next years flowers on stems produced during the previous summer.
 Deadheading and pruning for shape should be done immediately after flowering or by early fall at the latest.

 How to Prune Roses

-Hybrid tea, modern and old-fashioned re-bloomers, and climbing roses should be pruned just before the plant breaks dormancy after spring's final frost which could be anytime between January and April in cold climates.
+- Hybrid tea, modern and old-fashioned re-bloomers, and climbing roses.
+These should be pruned just before the plant breaks dormancy after spring's final frost.
+This could be anytime between January and April in cold climates.
 In warmer climates where there is no frost, prune in January or February.

-Some old-fashioned roses are once-blooming (such as moss and Damask types) that flower on old wood and should be pruned in the summer after they have flowered.
+- Some old-fashioned roses are once-blooming (such as moss and Damask types).
+These flower on old wood and should be pruned in the summer after they have flowered.